Bascil/ussd-mobile-money-php/README.md

 7. Go to Settings > API key and enter your password to generate an API key Look for a file named `config.php` and set your username as 'sandbox' and the api key as the one youve generated

-8. Configure a payment product (if working with mobile money).Payment products allow you to interact with our payment APIs.
+8. Configure a payment product (if working with mobile money).
+Payment products allow you to interact with our payment APIs.
 Go to Payments > Products to create a payment product for testing.

-## Usage
+### Usage

 ```